Kate Middleton, Prince William Appear Courtside At Celtics Game On First Trip To U.S. In Eight Years

 They received a hearty American welcome when nearly 19,000 yanks in attendance chanted “U-S-A” once Middleton and the Prince appeared on the Jumbotron.

 A business trip brought the Prince and Princess of Wales — attendees for the 2022 Earthshot Prize, a climate change ceremony hosted in Boston.
-As far as an event with actual stakes goes, the Celtics went on to defeat Miami, 134-121.
+As far as an event with actual stakes, the Celtics went on to defeat Miami, 134-121.

 Prince William released a statement, relayed by ESPN, on their visit to the States.